 When caught early, this treatment is highly effective, with an 80% five-year cancer-free survival rate.
 Survival rates when the cancer is not diagnosed until a later stage drop to to 60%.
 (The National Cancer Institute, the American Cancer Society, and the Cancer Guide site all offer information for patients about staging.)
 These are still better survival rates than many of the other cancers related to HPV, such as cervical cancer (see below).

 Many cancer treatment sites now provide advice or access to "complementary treatment," such as meditation or nutrition counseling, help with sleep disorders, and the like.
+See the National Cancer Institute "CAM" page for information on these treatments.
 This may be referred to as "integrative medicine;" these are aids to the standard treatment, to ease difficulties or improve emotional health.
-There is no known alternative treatment for anal cancer that eliminates the chemoradiation of the Nigro Protocol.
+There is no known alternative treatment for anal cancer that eliminates the chemoradiation of the Nigro Protocol, although there is some research being pursued to improve the basic treatment.
 If you have been diagnosed with anal cancer, pursue acupunture, meditation, a better diet, or anything else that helps you with the treatment; but please do not try to substitute these for the treatment that you need to beat this cancer!
 See the Cancer Guide site for a discussion of this.
 You may also want to consider a clinical trial - a discussion on how to find and enter such a trial, with your physician's help, is here in the Cure magazine.
 Brown University, for example, is conducting trials of specific immunotherapy for HPV-related anal cancer (virtually all anal cancer).

 HPV and Cancer

 The Centers for Disease Control and Prevention (CDC) reports that approximately 85% of anal cancers are considered to arise from infection with the Human Papillomavirus, often abbreviated as HPV.
 (The Papillomavirus family is named from the Latin word papilla for bud, after the budding habit of these viruses.)
 Papillomaviruses have been identified in humans, rabbits, cows, birds and reptiles; some researchers have posited that the first land vertebrates, ancestors of today’s reptiles, birds and mammals, were already hosting this virus three hundred million years ago.
+Genital cancers have become widespread in marine mammals, and many of them are associated with a papilloma virus.
 As human beings evolved the Human Papillomavirus evolved with them; over 200 strains of this family have been identified.
 Various studies done after the virus was isolated in the 20th century have shown that the majority of us, perhaps 80% or more, are either infected or carry antibodies, indicating a past infection.
 In most cases the virus co-existed with the human in a kind of balance, not growing in ways that threatened the life of the host.
 For a small, but growing, number the balance breaks down and cancer develops.
 This may be the result of stress, smoking, or other health problems that suppress the immune system.
 While medical science is aware of risk factors, exactly who will develop a cancer or other health problem* as the result of HPV infection is not known.